FoxLisk/LssSumOfBestNonsubsplit/README.md

 To use, run the executable from a command line and provide the path to the target livesplit file as an argument, for example:
 > sum_of_best_nonubsplit_segments.exe C:/path/to/MySplitFile.lss

-The project has been tested on Windows only, though being done in Rust it *should* work on Linux, though no guarantees.
+The project has been tested on Windows only, though being done in Rust it *should* work on Linux, but no guarantees.